-A real estate property can be given in full ownership or in bare ownership (in which case the owner reserves the tenancy and use of the property during his/her lifetime).
+A real estate property can be given in full ownership or in bare ownership (in which case the donor reserves the tenancy and use of the property during his/her lifetime).

-It is necessary to verify that the investor's country of residence recognizes the separation of usufruct and bare ownership.
-Some countries do not recognize this mechanism.
+It is necessary to verify that the investor's country of residence recognizes the splitting of ownership between usufruct and bare ownership.
+Some countries, in particular the Englishspeaking countries, do not recognize this mechanism.

-In accordance with article 750 Ter of the French General Tax Code (Code Général des impôts), the following are subject to transfer duties for donation in France:
+In accordance with article 750 ter of the French General Tax Code (Code Général des impôts), the following are subject to transfer duties for donation in France: